barysbek/barysbek.github.io/README.md

 # weBarys Web Programming
-Welcome!
-WeBarys is a website for personal use
+Welcome! weBarys is a website for personal use